 Council housing support is offered to people who do not have adequate money to pay for their own house.
 In Ireland, one can get support like they can rent the house or apartments from the local authority or they can adopt schemes like Rental Accommodation or Housing Assistance Payment or Leasing Initiatives to get help.

-Authorities have their own rules to determine the relative position of the applicants with certain local priorities and reasonable preference.
+Authorities have their own rules to determine the relative position of the applicants with certain local priorities and reasonable preferences.
 There are certain laws for allocation that determines the grounds for getting preference over others at the time of allocation.

-The authorities can allocate some of the housing by making direct offers to people on waiting where the law does not provide clear guidelines to how the offers should be made but they can reduce the priority level of an applicant if they turn down the offer.
+The authorities can allocate some of the housing by making direct offers to people on waiting where the law does not provide clear guidelines to how the offers should be made, but they can reduce the priority level of an applicant if they turn down the offer.